Requirements for Passwords

 Password managers approved for work at GSA:

-- KeePassXC (Windows/Apple/Linux) - KeePassXC is a free download and open source.
-The password database is stored locally on your computer, though it’s recommended that you sync it to Google Drive.
+The KeePassXC password database is stored locally on your computer, though we recommended that you sync it to Google Drive.

 2. Use unique passwords

 You can use your password manager to generate a random unique password for each service you use.
 OS X also has a local password generator: in the Keychain Access app, view the suggestions under File > New Password Item > key icon.

 You can use your password manager to store answers to security questions.
 Instead of setting up real answers (which could be guessable by somebody with information about you), consider setting up random nonsense answers and storing those answers in your password manager.

 Here’s an interesting comparison of non-expert and expert security practices, from a study done by Google:

 Note the second point: the experts considered unique passwords even more important than strong/complex passwords.
 If hackers dump the password database from one service, you don’t want them to be able to use that password to access your accounts on other services.